Litigation & Arbitration

 Roger Kennell is an associate in Brown Rudnick’s London office.
 He practices in the areas of international commercial litigation and arbitration, and has acted for individuals and companies in a variety of business disputes, frequently with a link to the Middle East and North Africa.
 He is currently acting in a large ICC arbitration as well as proceedings before the DIFC court in Dubai.
 Roger has experience of a variety of disputes, both in litigation and arbitration, and in various commercial sectors.
 He also has particular experience of, and interest in, jurisdictional and enforcement issues.

-Roger was called to the bar in 2004.
-Prior to joining Brown Rudnick, he spent three years at the Commercial/Shipping Bar in London (tenant at Stone Chambers 2006-2008, pupil at 7 King’s Bench Walk 2004-2005) before joining Gide Loyrette Nouel LLP as an associate in London, where he spent four years before joining Brown Rudnick in January 2012.
+Roger was called to the English bar in 2004.
+Prior to joining Brown Rudnick, he spent three years at the Commercial/Shipping Bar in London (tenant at Stone Chambers 2006-2008, pupil at 7 King’s Bench Walk 2004-2005) before joining Gide Loyrette Nouel as an associate in London, where he spent four years before joining Brown Rudnick in January 2012.
+Roger was granted full rights of advocacy before the Dubai International Financial Centre Courts in February 2013 and is a Member of the Chartered Institute of Arbitrators.

 Roger speaks English, French and German.